 The risk of nerve damage can be minimized and eye pressure can be lowered effectively through a host of treatments.
 Glaucoma, unfortunately is incurable.

 Common treatments for glaucoma include:

 Early detection can be the difference.
-Call Williamson Eye Center today to schedule your next eye exam.
+Call Williamson Eye Center today or schedule your next eye exam online.

 For more information, check out these useful resources:

 - Research to Prevent Blindness or call 800-621-0026